Martchus/tageditor/README.md

 add "CONFIG+=forcewebkit" to the qmake arguments.

 ## TODO
-- Use padding to prevent rewriting the entire file to save tags.
 - Support more tag formats (EXIF, PDF metadata, ...).
 - Set tag information concurrently if multiple files have been specified (CLI).
 - Do tests with Matroska files which have multiple segments.